Become a Labour Community Advocate

-Core to Labour Community Services work is the delivery of a 10-week program designed to train union members to become referral agents in their workplaces.
+Core to Labour Community Services' work is the delivery of a 10-week program designed to train union members to become referral agents in their workplaces.
 Participants receive training on social issues faced by working people and the resources available in their community.
-Participants are trained in communication skills, interviewing, and referral techniques so they can assist fellow union members.
-The program also allows participants to explore the ways in which unions and other labour bodies can help build resilient and respectful communities.
+The program also includes training in communication, interviewing, and referral techniques so they can assist fellow union members.
+The program allows participants to explore the ways in which unions and other labour bodies can help build resilient and respectful communities.

 - To link workers facing workplace, personal or family challenges with resources in the community;

 - To identify community issues where the union can play a role, through collective bargaining or social action; and

 - To support community activism among union members, unions, and labour organizations.